mdagois/gca/README.md

 ## Printer Simulator

-The Game Boy Printer Simulator referenced in the book is available in the [tools/printer](tools/printer) directory.
+The Game Boy Printer Simulator referenced in the book is available in the [tools/printer](tools/printer) folder.
 Check the [README](tools/printer/README.md) file there to know more about the simulator.

-## Games

-Simple games are available in the [games](games) directory.
-Check the [README](games/README.md) file there for more details.

-## Makefile for custom project

-A makefile is available in the [tools/build](tools/build) directory.
-It is meant to make it easy to build ROMs.
-It is used to build the [Printer Simulator](tools/printer).
-Please follow the instructions in the makefile file itself to know how to leverage it, and use the Printer Simulator [makefile](tools/printer/makefile) as a reference.

-A more complete build system, [GBBS](https://github.com/mdagois/gbtools/tree/main/gbbs), is available in the [GB tools](https://github.com/mdagois/gbtools) repository.
-It is used to build the samples and [games](games) in the repository.
-It handles dependencies, multiple projects and much more.
-Check it out to manage complex projects.

-## Support

-Please report any repository issues [here](https://github.com/mdagois/gca/issues).
-For other topics, please contact the support at support@codingadventures.xyz.